Order of St Michael and St George: Precedence and privileges

 Members of the Order of St Michael are assigned positions in the order of precedence in England and Wales.
-Wives of male members also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commanders; relatives of female members, however, are not assigned any special precedence.
+Wives of male members also feature on the order of precedence, as do sons, daughters and daughters-in-law of Knights Grand Cross and Knights Commander; relatives of female members, however, are not assigned any special precedence.
 (Individuals can derive precedence from their fathers or husbands, but not from their mothers or wives.
 This follows the general rule of honours, that a husband never derives any style or title from his wife.)

-Knights Grand Cross and Knights Commanders prefix "Sir", and Dames Grand Cross and Dames Commanders prefix "Dame", to their forenames.
+Knights Grand Cross and Knights Commander prefix "Sir", and Dames Grand Cross and Dames Commander prefix "Dame", to their forenames.
 Wives of Knights may prefix "Lady" to their surnames, but husbands of Dames derive no title from their wives.
 Such forms are not used by peers and princes, except when the names of the former are written out in their fullest forms.
 Furthermore, honorary (foreign) members and clergymen do not receive the accolade and thus are not entitled to use the prefix "Sir" or "Dame".
-Knights and Dames Grand Cross use the post-nominal "GCMG"; Knights Commanders and Dames Commanders use "KCMG" and "DCMG", respectively; Companions use "CMG".
+Knights and Dames Grand Cross use the post-nominal "GCMG"; Knights Commander and Dames Commander use "KCMG" and "DCMG", respectively; Companions use "CMG".

 Knights and Dames Grand Cross are also entitled to receive heraldic supporters.
 They may, furthermore, encircle their arms with a depiction of the circlet (a circle bearing the motto) and the collar; the former is shown either outside or on top of the latter.
-Knights and Dames Commanders and Companions may display the circlet, but not the collar, surrounding their arms.
+Knights and Dames Commander and Companions may display the circlet, but not the collar, surrounding their arms.
 The badge is depicted suspended from the collar or circlet.